phurth/ble-plugin-bridge/README.md

 The EasyTouch plugin connects to Micro-Air EasyTouch BLE thermostats commonly found in RVs.

+#### Acknowledgments

+Special thanks to **[k3vmcd](https://github.com/k3vmcd)** and their [ha-micro-air-easytouch](https://github.com/k3vmcd/ha-micro-air-easytouch) HACS integration.
+Their project inspired the plugin architecture and their work decoding the thermostat's BLE protocol was essential to this implementation.

 #### Configuration

 1. Expand "EasyTouch Settings" in the app